SumoLogic/sumologic-documentation/docs/search/live-tail/live-tail-cli.md

 ## Limitations

-The limitations for the Live Tail CLI are the same as the [Live Tail](about-live-tail.md) feature in the Sumo Logic Web Application, but for these exceptions:
+The limitations for the Live Tail CLI are the same as the [Live Tail](about-live-tail.md) feature in Sumo Logic, but for these exceptions:

 * You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.